OptimalBits/redbird/README.md

 The HTTPS proxy supports virtual hosts by using SNI (which most modern browsers support: IE7 and above).
 The proxying is performed by hostname, so you must use the same SSL certificates for a given hostname independently of its paths.

-###Letsencrypt
+###LetsEncrypt

-Some important considerations when using Letsencypt.
-You need to agree to Letsencrypt [terms of service](https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf).
-When using letsencrypt, the obtained certificates will be copied to disk to the specified path.
+Some important considerations when using LetsEncrypt.
+You need to agree to LetsEncrypt [terms of service](https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf).
+When using
+LetsEncrypt, the obtained certificates will be copied to disk to the specified path.
 Its your responsibility to backup, or save persistently when applicable.
 Keep in mind that these certificates needs to be handled with care so that they cannot be accessed by malicious users.
 The certificates will be renewed every
 2 months automatically forever.

 ##HTTPS Example

-(NOTE: This is a legacy example not needed when using Letsencript)
+(NOTE: This is a legacy example not needed when using LetsEncrypt)

 Conceptually HTTPS is easy, but it is also easy to struggle getting it right.
 With redbird its straightforward, check this complete example: